-What is the difference between Shared, VPS, and Dedicated Hosting
+What is the difference between Shared Hosting, VPS Hosting, and Dedicated Hosting

 With all the different types of hosting available, it can be confusing as to which one is right for you.
 Do you choose shared, a VPS, or a Dedicated server?
 In this article, we'll cover the basics of the differences between Shared, VPS, and Dedicated Hosting and their differences so you can find which type is the right one for you to start off using.